Addressing Infidelity in Online or In-Person Couples Counselling

 Any affair has the potential to be traumatic, resulting in devastating consequences for both partners.
 However, certain affairs can be particularly complex due to the involvement of a specific third party, such as an affair with someone who holds a special, trusted position in the participating or injured partner’s life or with someone who had a hierarchical relationship with the participating partner.
 Additionally, the substantial magnitude of the affair, such as a double life with a second residence or children with the outside person, further adds to its intricacy.
 In such cases, our therapy follows the general framework outlined in this text, with me, as a therapist, giving special consideration to these complicating factors.
 Multiple or severe betrayals and complex contributions may require more comprehensive or extended treatment.

-Marriage Counselling and Couples Therapy for Infidelity (In-Person or Online): Conclusion
+Marriage Counselling and Couples Therapy for Infidelity (In Person or Online): Conclusion

 The importance of a satisfying intimate partnership cannot be overstated, as it greatly influences overall well-being and acts as a buffer against various stressors.
 The discovery of a partner’s infidelity usually elicits extreme suffering and distress, triggering a range of emotions and behaviours.
 Integrative therapy approaches that combine cognitive-behavioural, insight-oriented, trauma-based and forgiveness interventions have proven effective in addressing infidelity-specific issues.
 Marriage counselling and couples therapy for infidelity typically follow three phases: managing the immediate impact, gaining insight into the reasons behind the affair, and considering the path forward.